 Jardin du Luxembourg

-Created by regent Queen Marie de Médici in 1612 to complement her newly-built residence Palais du Luxembourg — since 1958 it has been the seat of the French Senate — these gardens are inspired by the widow’s Italian roots with lavish tree-lined promenades, lush flowerbeds and intricate fountains.
-It’s also one of the best places to enjoy an al fresco breakfast or lunch, procured at one of the many bakeries and shops in the area.
+The gardens were created by regent Queen Marie de Médici in 1612 to complement her newly-built residence Palais du Luxembourg.
+They are inspired by the widow’s Italian roots with lavish tree-lined promenades, lush flowerbeds and intricate fountains.
+It’s also one of the best places to enjoy an al fresco breakfast or lunch, procured at one of the many local bakeries.

 Notre-Dame de Paris

-Unbeknownst to many visitors, entry to Notre-Dame-de-Paris is entirely free of charge, 365 days a year.
-The large medieval Catholic cathedral, often said to be the finest example of French Gothic architecture, requires very little presentation as one of Paris’ top attractions.
-This is where Napoleon I was crowned, where Joan of Arc was canonised and where Mary, Queen of Scots married Francis II of France.
+The large medieval Catholic cathedral is often said to be the finest example of French Gothic architecture.
+As such, it requires very little presentation as one of Paris’ top attractions!
+Firstly, this is where Napoleon I was crowned.
+Secondly, where Joan of Arc was canonised.
+And thirdly, where Mary, Queen of Scots married Francis II of France.

 Upon scouting locations on Instagram, I stumbled upon this adorable rainbow-coloured city in what is otherwise a typically Haussmann-beige city.
-Welcome to Rue Crémieux, which is not without a striking resemblance to London’s Notting Hill.
-I couldn’t find any relevant information as to why the small stretch of street is so uncharacteristically colourful in comparison to the rest of Paris, but you should definitely visit nonetheless.
+Welcome to Rue Crémieux, which is not unlike a striking resemblance to London’s Notting Hill.

 The Seine banks

-What is technically the only UNESCO listed site in Paris — surprising, right? — often goes under the tourist radar – sadly so, because it’s quite an amazing place to sit, relax and eat a macaron on a sunny day.
-It also offers a unique perspective of Paris.
-Take advantage of the new legislation that forbids car traffic on the most of the banks to have a romantic post-lunch stroll.
+These beautiful river banks often goes under the tourist radar.
+Sadly so, because it’s quite an amazing place to sit, relax and eat a macaron on a sunny day.
+Moreover, it offers a unique perspective of Paris!
+The Seine banks are now largely pedestrian, making it lovelier than ever to stroll upon.
+Or have a romantic post-lunch stroll!

 Free views of the Eiffel Tower

 One does not have to pay expensive observatory fees to get smashing views of Paris.
-If your visit coincides with the free entry at Arc de Triomphe every first Sunday of the month, then you’re in luck; if not, there are other valuable options to consider.
+If your visit coincides with the free entry at Arc de Triomphe every first Sunday of the month in wintertime, then you’re in luck.
+If not, there are other valuable options to consider.